teoric/authenticate-to-handle.net/README.md

 We use an administrator handle `300:10932/ADMIN` as an example.
 This has to be adapted, of course.

-Let us assume we already generated keys for this user using the Handle.net scripts.
+Let us assume we already generated keys for this user using the Handle.net scripts; we assume this is a DSA key.
 Probably, this key has a passphrase, with which Python cannot deal, and it is in the wrong format.
 Conversion is possible with the Handle.net scripts, and it is sufficient for challenge authentication.

 ```bash
 /opt/handle/bin/hdl-convert-key private.key > private.pem
 /opt/handle/bin/hdl-convert-key public.key > public.pem
 ```

-For certificate authentication, we also need a certificate request:
+For certificate authentication, we also need a certificate request.
+The [manual](http://www.handle.net/tech_manual/HN_Tech_Manual_9.pdf) (14.6.2) states that “[t]he public key of the certificate must correspond to the HS_PUBKEY value stored at that handle and index.”
+This is is achieved by using the private key as the basis for the generation of a certificate:

 ```bash
 openssl req -new -x509 -key private.pem -subj '/UID=300:10932\/ADMIN' \